It is irrepressible; it layers his face, trickles through his hand movements and colours his language.

 As he fuses the wisdom he has accumulated with the unfettered ambition that has always typified him, Gerrard has no intention of taking up residence in a comfort zone.

-“I’ve grown so much in so many aspects,” he says of his advancement in the dugout.
-“Being on the pitch everyday has aided my confidence in terms of delivering sessions.
+“I’ve grown so much in so many aspects,” he says of his advancement in the technical area.
+“Being on the pitch everyday helped me with my confidence in terms of delivering sessions.
 I’ve taken in as much as I can over the past year from as many people as I can.
 Being around driven, quality coaches at Kirkby has certainly helped and encouraged me.

 “I feel like I’m a man on the move.
 I don’t want to stand still for very long.
 I want to progress, I want to improve, I want to keep testing myself.